 Symptoms of Entomophobia

 All phobias involve intense emotional, physical, and behavioral symptoms.
-For people experiencing entomophobia, symptoms happen upon any type of exposure to any or all types of bugs.
+For people experiencing entomophobia, symptoms are triggered by any type of exposure to a bug.
 In order to be considered a true phobia, symptoms must be present for six months or longer and happen with every exposure to bugs (as opposed to occasional or situational feelings of anxiety).2 A severe aversion to bugs in the house but the ability to dislike but tolerate them outdoors isn’t considered to be a phobia of bugs.

 - Strong feelings of aversion or disgust upon seeing, hearing, feeling, talking about, listening to stories about, or thinking about bugs